 Fatal B206L3 Cell Phone Discount Distracted CFIT

-The US National Transportation Safety Board (NTSB) has reported on a Controlled Flight Into Terrain (CFIT) accident involving Bell 206L3 N213TV, operated by WQRE TV 13 on 16 September 2017.
+The US National Transportation Safety Board (NTSB) has reported on a Controlled Flight Into Terrain (CFIT) accident involving Bell 206L3 N213TV, operated by what NTSB call WQRE TV 13 (but was actually KRQE) on 16 September 2017.
 The helicopter impacted open ranch land, near Ancho, New Mexico.
 There was a post impact fire.
 The pilot, the sole occupant, was fatally injured, and the helicopter destroyed.

 The NTSB say in a report released 8 July 2019: